San Diego-based Ligand Pharmaceuticals is acquiring San Diego-based Pfenex for a total deal transaction of up to $516 million.

 Numerous major global biopharma companies reported first-quarter 2020 earnings.
 Typically, the COVID-19 pandemic has affected the companies, although not necessarily in a straightforward way.
 Many of the companies reported increased sales for the quarter as customers increased stockpiles and inventory in preparation for the pandemic, while other forms of sales and clinical trials were negatively impacted.
 Here’s a look.

 The European Commission approved Pfizer Inc.’s Ruxience (rituximab) – a monoclonal antibody and biosimilar to MabThera – for the treatment of non-Hodgkin’s lymphoma, chronic lymphocytic leukemia, rheumatoid arthritis, granulomatosis with polyangiitis and microscopic polyangiitis, and pemphigus vulgaris.

 Merck is spinning off products from the company’s Women’s Health, Legacy Brands and Biosimilars businesses.

 China’s Innovent Biologics forged a licensing agreement with biosimilar-focused Coherus BioSciences to commercialize Innovent’s biosimilar candidate to Avastin (bevacizumab) in the United States and Canada.

-The U.S. Food and Drug Administration approved Pfizer Inc.’s biosimilar to Roche AG’s blockbuster breast cancer treatment Herceptin.
+The U.S. Food and Drug Administration approved Amgen Inc.’s biosimilar copy of Johnson & Johnson’s blockbuster rheumatoid arthritis (RA) drug Remicade.